 Warkworth Lilac Festival

-This festival showcases many beautiful and rare varieties of lilac that will sure delight and surprise you.
-Did you know that there are over 18 different varieties of the flower ranging from the four-foot dwarf bushes to thirty-foot trees?
-If you take the Millennium lilac trail on any day of the festival, you are guaranteed to catch lilacs in full bloom.
+Did you know there are over 18 varieties of flowers ranging from four-foot dwarf bushes to thirty-foot trees?
+If you take the Millennium lilac trail on any festival day, you are guaranteed to catch lilacs in full bloom.
 Be warned!
-You might find their spectacular colors overwhelming.
+You might find their spectacular colours overwhelming.
 If you want to catch the opening festivities, visit during the last weekend of May.
 This year, it falls on the 25th and 26th of the month.
-This the time to bring your family; there will be a lot of fun activities for everyone.
+This is the time to bring your family; there will be a lot of fun activities for everyone.
 Lilac Festival & Lilac Tour

 Franktown Lilac Festival